 It’s still too early to say whether Missouri’s distracted driving laws will change this year.
 But the possibility of a major change is certainly on the horizon.
 If any of these bills were to pass, Missouri residents could expect to see changes as early as this fall or winter.

 Understanding Missouri Texting and Driving Laws

 Distracted driving causes so many different accidents each year.
 Many of these accidents can cause serious injuries or even fatalities.
 It’s important to understand the Missouri texting and driving laws so that you can look out for yourself and others.

 Have you been injured in an automobile accident?
 If the other driver was driving and texting, you may be able to sue for damages in a court of law.
-Contact us if you need assistance in putting together your case.
+Contact a Kansas City Car Accident Lawyer if you need assistance in putting together your case.
 We’re here to help.